emilchr/jamming/README.md

 ## Testing

 - Testing involves functions:
+  - Login and authorization.
-  - Fetch requests in Spotify.js
+  - Fetch requests in Spotify.js.
+  - Adding tracks and removing tracks from the playlist.
-  - Login and authorization
+  - Adding and removing data to localStorage.

 ## Known bugs and fixes

+## Future features
 - [ ] Add a login screen
+- [ ] Add logging confirmation from functions and fetch requests in the console.
 - [ ] Add transitions when adding a track to Playlist.css.